mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

     * `isWritable()`,
     * `isConnectable()`,
     * `isAcceptable()`
-* we should use one selector for all selectable channels and delegate the servicing of ready channels to other threads
+* good practice: we should use one selector for all selectable channels and delegate the servicing of ready channels to other threads
   * therefore we have a single point to monitor channel readiness and a decoupled pool of worker threads to handle the incoming data